pratikshalavand98/terraform-aws-3tier-architecture/README.md

 # 🧩 Problem Statement / Scenario

-You joined an **e-commerce company as a DevOps Intern**.
-The organization wants to migrate from **manual infrastructure provisioning** to **Infrastructure as Code (IaC)** to reduce configuration errors and improve repeatability.
+# 🧩 Problem Statement / Scenario

+As a DevOps Intern in an e-commerce company, the infrastructure was being provisioned manually, causing configuration errors and slow deployments.
+To improve automation and consistency, the company adopted **Infrastructure as Code (IaC)** using Terraform.

-The task was to design a **production-ready 3-tier architecture using Terraform modules** and automate provisioning of web, application, and database tiers.
+Using **IAM credentials and AWS CLI**, the task was to design and deploy a **secure 3-tier architecture** by automating the provisioning of the Web, Application, and Database tiers.
 ---

 # 🎯 Objectives